3.4 Descriptions of Calibration Steps

 • Produces a final cosmic ray rejected image (_crj), including science, data quality, and error extensions, which is the sum of the input images.
 Then updates various header keywords.

-• Flags the data quality arrays of the individual (non-CR-rejected) input files to indicate where an outlier has been found (pixels that were rejected because of cosmic ray hits can be identified by looking for data quality bit = 14 in the _flt file).
+• Flags the data quality arrays of the individual (non-CR-rejected) input files to indicate where an outlier has been found.
+Pixels that were rejected because of cosmic ray hits can be identified by checking the value of the 14th data quality bit in the _flt file.
+See Section 2.5.2.

 Note that the _crj image is the sum of the input CR-SPLIT images.
 For each pixel in the _crj image, the sum has been scaled to reflect any cosmic ray rejections in the individual images contributing to that sum; thus, the counts in every _crj pixel correctly reflect the total exposure time (TEXPTIME) of the CR-SPLIT images.
 For example, if CRSPLIT=3, and one of the 3 input pixels contributing to a given pixel in the _crj file is rejected during CRCORR, that pixel in the _crj file will be the sum of the 2 good input pixels, scaled by 3/2.